-Our privacy policy contains information about how you can access your personal information and seek correction of such information; as well as our compliance with Privacy and Personal Information Protection Act 1998 (NSW).
-Our privacy policy is accessible via a link appearing on our website at: www.legalservicescouncil.org.au.
+Our Privacy Management Plan contains information about how you can access your personal information and seek correction of such information; as well as our compliance with the Privacy and Personal Information Protection Act 1998 (NSW).
+The Privacy Management Plan is accessible at https://legalservicescouncil.org.au/about-us/access-to-information-and-privacy.html.